lia-approves/PLSong/README.md

 Several of the programs here are designed to be as esoteric as possible, or to prove a point about a feature of the programming language or algorithm.
 Efficiency was clearly not a priority.
 </p>

 The most poorly thought out part of this project was bootstrapping all of the above my UCSB CSIL account.
 That didn't work once I hit the memory cap.
+I have now scp'd all my CSIL files to a local VM, even though I still need to reconfigure a few programming language installations that had used my csil bin and thus became corrupted in the move.